+- Marker is aligned towards tank wall.

+- The marker is always exactly in the middle between two bolt-holes in the flange.

-- Marker is aligned towards tank wall. - Use spring washers (1) (see Fig.).
+- Use spring washers (1) (see Fig.).

-🗞 Note!
+Note!
 It is recommended to retighten the flange bolts periodically, depending on process temperature and pressure.
-Recommended torque: 60 to 10 Nm (44.25 to 73.75 lbf ft).
+Recommended torque: 60 to 100 Nm (44.25 to 73.75 lbf ft).